 For Landlords:

-- Avoid excessive inspections to prevent legal disputes.
+- Avoid excessive inspections.

 For Tenants: